MileHacker Logo

 First Aid Kit & Medications

-A well-stocked personal health kit is important, particularly where specific medications or hygiene products are hard to find.
+A well-stocked personal health kit is important, particularly where specific medications or hygiene items are hard to find.
 A compact Travel first aid kit is a good starting point.
 Keep medications in original packaging with distinct labels.
-Carry prescription copies and doctor's notes for controlled substances.
+Carry prescription copies plus medical doctor's notes for controlled substances.

 Essential Contents